Excel London: History

-ExCeL London has hosted numerous consumer and trade, private and public events, including exhibitions, conferences, concerts, weddings and religious events.
-Among these have been WorldSkills London 2011, the London Boat Show, the British International Motor Show, Grand Designs Live, the Carole Nash MCN Motorcycle Show, MCM London Comic Con, the London International Music Show, Star Wars Celebration Europe, London Marathon registration, the World Travel Market, The Clothes Show London, Defence Security and Equipment International (DSEi), The Dive Show, the Global Peace and Unity Event, the 2009 G-20 London Summit, IP Expo Europe and Summer in the City.
+Excel London has hosted numerous consumer and trade, private and public events, including exhibitions, conferences, concerts, weddings and religious events.
+Among these have been WorldSkills London 2011, the London Boat Show, the British International Motor Show, Grand Designs Live, MCM London Comic Con, the London International Music Show, The Clothes Show London, Defence Security and Equipment International (DSEi) amd the 2009 G-20 London Summit.

-In 2011 ExCeL London was awarded the Business Superbrand, and welcomed its 20 millionth visitor on 18 June 2014.
-ExCeL has also been awarded 'Venue of the Year' on several occasions at various industry ceremonies.
-In 2012, ExCeL hosted several events for the Olympics and Paralympics, and has since erected a "legacy wall" featuring the handprints of athletes who won Gold at the venue and the former Mayor of London Boris Johnson.
+In 2012, Excel hosted several events for the Olympics and Paralympics, and has since erected a "legacy wall" featuring the handprints of athletes who won Gold at the venue and the former Mayor of London Boris Johnson.

-In 2014 ExCeL hosted the Global Summit to End Sexual Violence in Conflict, chaired by American actress and UN Special Envoy Angelina Jolie and attended by 79 ministers from 123 country delegations.
+In 2014 Excel hosted the Global Summit to End Sexual Violence in Conflict, chaired by American actress and UN Special Envoy Angelina Jolie and attended by 79 ministers from 123 country delegations.

 From 1 to 8 July 2019, 150 events took place as part of London Climate Action Week 2019.

-It was announced on 24 March 2020 that the centre was to be temporarily converted into the 4,000-bed NHS Nightingale Hospital as part of the response to the 2020 coronavirus (COVID-19) pandemic.
+It was announced on 24 March 2020 that the Centre was to be temporarily converted into the 4,000-bed NHS Nightingale Hospital as part of the response to the 2020 coronavirus (COVID-19) pandemic.
 Military engineers and contractors supported the erection of the facility, and army medics assisted the NHS nurses, doctors and other staff.
-The Nightingale was opened on 3 April 2020 by Charles, Prince of Wales via videolink.
+The Nightingale was opened on 3 April 2020 by Charles, Prince of Wales via video link.